Gfuen/AWSSecurityCert/awssecuritystudy.md

 ## IAM Roles

+- Roles for EC2 instances
+      - creds found in http://169.254.169.254/latest/meta-data/iam/security-credentials/<role / instance profile name>
+      - To launch an instance, users need iam:PassRole for the relevant roles.
+      - Can be attached at luanch or later
 - IAM Roles are assumed .. you become that role
 - Ideal scenario is if multiple or unknown principals need to assume an AWS identity
 - 2 types of policies; Trust Policy and Permissions Policy